Garfield, Portage County, Wisconsin

 Garfield is an unincorporated community in Portage County, Wisconsin, United States.

 Geography

-Garfield is located in central Wisconsin approximately halfway between Rosholt and Nelsonville on Portage County Road A, about 2+1/2 mi west of Peru.
-It rests on the present-day location in the Town of New Hope on the intersection of Portage County Roads A south and Z to the east.
+Garfield is located in central Wisconsin approximately halfway between Rosholt and Nelsonville on Portage County Road A, approximately 2+1/2 mi west of Peru.
+It rests on the present-day location in the Town of New Hope at the intersection of Portage County Roads A south and Z to the east.

-Poncho Creek and the Tomorrow River southwest of Garfield are becoming a part of the Richard A. Hemp Fishery Area.
+Poncho Creek and the Tomorrow River, southwest of Garfield, are becoming a part of the Richard A. Hemp Fishery Area.